jaxterk/ee445l-lab03/README.md

 ### circuit.pdf

-(KiCad can export schematics to .svg)[https://electronics.stackexchange.com/a/116869].
+[KiCad can export schematics to .svg](https://electronics.stackexchange.com/a/116869).
 If using the LaTeX template, it can then be converted to .pdf with a tool such as Inkscape.

 ### callgraph.pdf